aztezcan/Getting_and_Cleaning_Data/README.md

 ##[2] Explanation of folders and files in the repository:

-1. Assignment Link:
+###1.
+Assignment Link:

 Source: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip (link is stored in  file in misc folder)

-2. UCI HAR Dataset -- contains raw data in folders: Test and Train
+###2.
+UCI HAR Dataset

+contains raw data in folders: Test and Train

+###3.
+Cleaned_Data

-3. Cleaned_Data -- contains final data sets created from raw data
+contains final data sets created from raw data

-      A. tidy_data.txt → created by
+      #A. tidy_data.txt → created by
           * merging Test and Train data
           * extracting the mean and standard deviation for each measurement
           * labeling descriptive labels for activity names
-     B. aggregate_data.txt → created by using the data set ‘tidy_data’ and creating a second, independent aggregate data set with the average of each variable for each activity and each subject.
+      #B. aggregate_data.txt → created by using the data set ‘tidy_data’ and creating a second, independent aggregate data set with the average of each variable for each activity and each subject.

+###4. run_analysis.R

-4. run_analysis.R -- R code used to generate clean database
+R code used to generate clean database

+###5.
+CodeBook.md

-5. CodeBook.md -- A codebook that describes the variables, the data, and any transformations
+A codebook that describes the variables, the data, and any transformations

 ##[3] Version Information

-RStudio Version 0.99.447 – © 2009-2015 RStudio, Inc.
+            * RStudio Version 0.99.447 – © 2009-2015 RStudio, Inc.
-R version 3.2.1 (2015-06-18) -- "World-Famous Astronaut"
+            * R version 3.2.1 (2015-06-18) -- "World-Famous Astronaut"
-Copyright (C) 2015 The R Foundation for Statistical Computing
+            * Copyright (C) 2015 The R Foundation for Statistical Computing
-Platform: x86_64-apple-darwin13.4.0 (64-bit)
+            * Platform: x86_64-apple-darwin13.4.0 (64-bit)

 ##README.md